digitalfabrik/integreat-app/docs/06-manual-builds.md

 bundle exec fastlane certificates
 ```

-*Hint: After setting up the certificates you can also star to use XCode to build the app.*
+*Note: After setting up the certificates you can also start to use XCode to build the app.*

 Build the app: